 The EVGA GeForce GTX 980 Classified is set to turn up the heat this winter with some seriously impressive specifications being listed on EVGA’s website.

 The GeForce GTX 980 Classified ACX 2.0 which is powered by NVIDIA’s Maxwell core and comes with direct X 12 support is a dual slot card coming with 4gb GDDR6 RAM running on a 256bit memory bus with the chips running at a whooping 7010mhz, the base clock speed of this devilish monster is 1291mhz with a boost clock of a staggering 1405mhz!

-EVGA are really trying to heat up our bedrooms this winter.
-Its pretty obvious from the GTX 980 classified specifications that it’s an absolute monster of a video game card, but what makes it worth its $569.99 price tag?
+EVGA is really trying to heat up our bedrooms this winter.
+It is pretty obvious from the GTX 980 classified specifications that it’s an absolute monster of a video game card, but what makes it worth its $569.99 price tag?

 EVGA GTX 980 4K Support

 No top of the range graphics card today would be complete without 4K support and EVGA and made sure it’s included right out of the box supporting a maximum digital resolution of up to 4096×2160 but is dependent on your pc monitor.

 4K Down sampling for 1080P Screens

 EVGA’s Dynamic Super Resolution Technology works its magic in the background allowing for smoother on-screen images.
 It does this by rendering the game at 4K resolution then it downscales it to the resolution of your monitor.

 This effectively increases the pixel density and gives the appearance of smoother lines and curves under the hood everything is exactly the same, it is much similar to the technique used with Facebook cover photos, where you double the size of the cover photo, Facebook downscales the image and it looks super crisp.